fourtimes/Linux/README.md

-1. root directory details
+1. Root directory details
-2.
+2. User and Group Creation
+3. SSH key connection using pem file and password
+4.